 Undertaking any building project can be stressful.
 With so many factors to consider, such as price, maintenance and appearance, picking a material can be a daunting process.
 While you might not have previously considered porcelain pavers because these thicker 2cm or 3cm pavers have been available for less than 10 years, in reality, these pavers have so much to offer as a decking and landscaping material.
-Of course like most products, there are pros and cons of using porcelain pavers and since we firmly believe they deserve to be at the top of your list for your next project, we’ve put together a summary of not only the advantages of using porcelain pavers, but also a few disadvantages you should be aware of.
+Of course like most products, there are pros and cons of using porcelain pavers and since we firmly believe they deserve to be at the top of your list for your next project, we’ve put together a summary of not only the advantages of using porcelain pavers, but also a few disadvantages of porcelain tile pavers you should be aware of.

 One of the most important features of porcelain is its durability, as borne out by its continued use for centuries for so many different applications.
 Porcelain is made of special clays and some special additives – kiln fired to temperatures of 1,200 to 1,400 degrees Fahrenheit, resulting in a hard, durable, wear-resistant material with exceptionally low water absorption

 Since they are only ¾” thick (or 1 1/8” thick in case of the latest 3cm pavers) porcelain pavers are lighter than both concrete and most natural stone, making them easier and more cost-efficient to transport, move to the job site and install, especially for rooftop deck applications, where porcelain pavers can generally be moved in elevators where necessary.